mackeylab/bids_ppc_scripts/README.md

 # BIDS Preprocessing Pipeline

 This repo contains scripts for minimal containerized preprocessing for Mackey Lab child data in BIDS.
-These scripts using *containers*, which you can learn more about [here](https://github.com/mackeylab/home/wiki/Singularity-containers).
+These scripts using *containers*, which you can learn more about [here](https://github.com/mackeylab/home/wiki/Singularity-containers), and work on our longitudinal data.
 They operate in two chunks.

 ## First script
 The first chunk is run by the `new_subj_first` script.
 This does the below:

 - Convert to nifti format with [Heudiconv](https://heudiconv.readthedocs.io/en/latest/), put into `CBPD_bids` directory (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/heudiconv)).
-- Fix TOPUP fieldmaps (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/fix_topup_sequences)).
+- Fix TOPUP fieldmaps for diffusion (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/fix_topup_sequences)).
 - Assign `IntendedFor` field to TOPUP fieldmaps (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/assign_fieldmaps)).

-Next, if a subject has fallen asleep or we need to discard some data, the BOLD niftis will be edited to reflect this after running the first chunk (some number # of TRs removed), and subjects or runs that are bad will be added to the `.bidsignore` file for documentation for posterity.
+Next, if a subject has fallen asleep or we need to discard some data, the BOLD niftis will be edited to reflect this after running the first chunk (some number # of TRs removed, for example, for sleeping), and subjects or runs that are bad or incomplete (total number of volumes < 130) will be documented in the CBPD Scanning Notes.

-*Note that adding to the `.bidsignore` does not affect running of any downstream tools such as MRIQC, which will run on these subjects anyways.
-This simply gives a running list of subjects/runs to exclude based on sleep or incomplete scans (total number of volumes < 130).*
+**Note**: *Adding to the `.bidsignore` does not affect running of any downstream tools such as MRIQC, which will run on these subjects anyways.
+This simply tells the `bids-validator` to ignore these files when checking whether the folder is valid.*

-**Note**: There are two ongoing issues in fMRIprep development to both select T1s to use and not auto-merge them for Freesurfer, and use manually-edited brains, which may enable us to run Freesurfer within fMRIprep (see [here](https://github.com/poldracklab/smriprep/issues/104) and [here](https://github.com/poldracklab/fmriprep/issues/1769)).
-Then we can feed in only the good T1 for Freesurfer and fMRIprep.

 Check the MRI protocol notes ([here](https://docs.google.com/spreadsheets/d/15D3aYw1m127c-BHkAAxGTNqqpewZirn1OTzHZomUpUU/edit#gid=0)) or CBPD Scanning Data ([here](https://docs.google.com/spreadsheets/d/1tEMxyA7doTrpNZVW6m5qZJJG_muINBZU7ryn1AGwQtI/edit#gid=0)) for whether a participant has fallen asleep, and at what time.
-If we didn't note when they fell asleep, put the whole run into `.bidsignore`.
+If we didn't note when they fell asleep, mark the whole run to discard for sleeping.
 A script for discarding extra TRs is [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/fix_topup_sequences/README.md).

 ## Second script
 The second chunk is run by `new_subj_second` script.
 This does the below:
 - Run [MRIQC](https://mriqc.readthedocs.io/en/stable/) on that subject.
-- Re-run MRIQC group output to auto-add new subjects as they come in.
+- Re-run MRIQC group command to add the new subject to the group output.
-- Run Freesurfer on that subject’s chosen T1, including hippocampal subfields, on the `CBPD_Scanning_Data` Google sheet (longitudinal subjects will be figured out for this, tbd).
+- Run cross-sectional Freesurfer on that subject’s chosen T1, including hippocampal subfields.
+The T1 used is documented on the `CBPD_Scanning_Data` Google sheet.
-- When Freesurfer is done, run fMRIprep, which will then run with precomputed Freesurfer inputs.
+- When Freesurfer is done, run fMRIprep specifically *on this session*, which will then run with precomputed Freesurfer inputs.

-Then, someone should put their eyes on fMRIprep `.html` files for each subject run through this, and copy MRIQC outputs (including # of resting-state vols kept) into CBPD Scanning Data file.
+Then, someone should put their eyes on fMRIprep `.html` files for the subject, and copy MRIQC outputs (including # of resting-state vols kept) into CBPD Scanning Data file.

 There will also be a script to pull only a subset of the columns of MRIQC IQMs and aggregate them into a file to update the `CBPD_Scanning_Data` Google sheet with.

+**Note**: Here we treat longitudinal timepoints as separate subjects for Freesurfer and fMRIprep, given that we might expect significant anatomical change between timepoints.
+Longitudinal Freesurfer pipelines will be run separately, as they are not being used for functional preprocessing (per APM 03/2020).

+There is a new feature in fMRIprep to select which data to run based on a filter constructed in `pybids`.
+We may be able to run cross-sectional Freesurfer within fMRIprep using the `--bids-filter-file` flag.

 ## Requirements